Goorambat Solar Farm is a

-The project is expected to commence construction in late 2020 and be fully operational by late 2021.
+The project is expected to commence construction in 2022 and be fully operational in 2023.

 Goorambat Solar Farm will comprise solar panels similar to those found on ordinary residential homes.
 Individual panels will be approximately 1m wide by 2m high and will be attached to single axis tracking systems that follow the sun from east to west, maximising sun exposure and power production.